DrRouquine/ITEC-APP/README.md

 ## Project Status
 This project is currently in the initial planning and development phase.
 The README will be updated as the project progresses.
+As of 9/8/2024- Installed Flutter, Visual Studio, VS Code User, Android Studio and Git.
+Set up an old phone as my emulator and turned on the developer options.
+Subscribed to Poe to address the "running out of credits way too fast" issue.

 ## Resources
 Sources: